 Comprehensive & Detailed Tissue Banking Standards

 First published in 1984 and presently in its 14th edition, AATB’s Standards for Tissue Banking are recognized in both the United States and around the world as the definitive guide for tissue banking.
-These Standards are the only private tissue banking standards published in the United States, and they are the most comprehensive and detailed tissue banking standards in the world.
+These Standards are the only private tissue banking standards published in the United States and are recognized for their comprehensive and detailed approach to establishing safe tissue practices.

 As such, AATB’s Standards have served as the model for federal and state regulations as well as several international directives and standards.
 Currently, the statutes and/or regulations of several states reference AATB’s Standards, institutional accreditation, or individual certification.